Open Accessibility Menu

 • Prescribing medication

 Additionally, a hospitalist should keep in contact with your primary care provider so they can stay up to date on the state of your condition.
-This collaboration is an important part of the process as hospitalists should know more about the care you’ve received in the past, and your primary physician should be caught up on your hospital treatments.
+This collaboration is an important part of the process as hospitalists should know more about the care you’ve received in the past, and your primary physician should be caught up on your health system treatments.

 24/7 Care